Commercial Insurance 2021 Renewal Update

-Co‑ops that practise good risk management will see an increased benefit this year.
-This year, we’ve enhanced the credits to add an additional credit for those co-ops that returned completed 2019 Risk Management checklists to CHF Canada by October 1, 2019—an additional credit of 5% (for a total of 8%) has been added to the Gold status, and a credit of 5% added to the Silver status.
+Co-ops that practice good risk management will continue to see a benefit this year.
+Co-ops that return completed Risk Management checklists to CHF Canada by August 30th, 2021— will see an additional “Plus” level credit of 5% for a total of 8% on Gold Plus and 5% on Silver Plus status.
 It not only pays to keep your co-op safe by checking units for common risks found on the Checklist, but sending it in to CHF Canada also saves you money on your premium!

 If you would like to know what status your co-op has achieved, and what it would take to move up to the next level, please contact your Co-operators advisor.
 (Note: If your co-op is still in the Bronze status, you may be able to move up to Silver simply by providing the renewal information The Co-operators has requested and confirming that all Loss Control recommendations have been addressed.
 This could be a significant savings on your premium.)